Kamire-J/Kamire-J/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-* I am a self trained Software Developer who is adept at Backend and Frontend Development.
 * I am a trained Data Scientist who is good with SQL, Python, Machine Learning and Deep Learning
+* I am also a software development and my tech stack include Django, HTML5, CSS, Javascript, Flask, Fastapi
+* Databases include Postgresql, MongoDB, and Mysql databae.
 * I can deliver end to end machine learning projects starting from data preparation to model deployment.
 * 💬 Ask me about statistics, data science and software development.
 * 📫 How to reach me: send an inbox or email at **jacmire@gmail.com**